-Around 25% of all freight hauled in the US is transported in tanker trucks, and of that, nearly half is petroleum products (gasoline, diesel, and aviation fuel)*.
+Roughly one-quarter of all freight hauled in the United States is transported in tanker trucks, and of that, nearly half is petroleum products like gasoline, diesel, and aviation fuel.

-So, with so much hazardous cargo on the nation’s roads, and the occurrence of cars driving under road tankers not uncommon, why are there so few spillages and fatalities?
+With so much hazardous cargo on the nation’s roads — and accidents involving cars and road tankers not exactly uncommon — why are there surprisingly few spillages and fatalities?

 Foot valves/emergency valves/internal valves have two purposes.
 They are part of the product transfer mechanism, moving the product into the tanker, and they are designed as a ‘weak or break’ point that sits under the road tankers and are engineered to sheer and close off access to the tanker ensuring minimal or no spillage should the tanker roll, or a car drive under.